wp-plugins/user-admin-simplifier/readme.txt

 == Changelog ==

 = 0.3.1 =
-* updated code for Clear User Settings button to colear settings for selected user
+* updated code for Clear User Settings button to clear settings for selected user
 * updated plugin admin, added priorities - uses stored menu if menu already modified, that way current user can always see all menu items